InternRobotics/Re3Sim/README.md

 torchrun --nproc_per_node=8 --master_port=12314 imitate_episodes_cosine.py --config-path=conf --config-name=pick_one_into_basket hydra.job.chdir=True params.num_epochs=24 params.seed=100
 ```
 Note: The data paths are jointly indexed through `constants.py` and `conf/*.yaml`.
 For custom datasets, you need to add a task in `constants.py` (new element of the `SIM_TASK_CONFIGS` dictionary) and create a yaml file where the `params.task_name` matches the key in `constants.py`.

+> To evaluate the policy in simulation, please refer to [eval.md](./re3sim/eval.md).

 ## 📝 TODO List